Roasted Pumpkin Seed Butter is a homemade creamy and nutty flavored butter made with easy roasted pepitas with NO ADDED SUGAR.

 • Feel free to add delicious add ins like cinnamon, unsweetened cocoa powder, vanilla.

-• We love our Pumpkin Butter without any added sweeteners but if you like your nut butters sweet then consider adding a little drizzle of date syrup, honey or maple syrup to your liking.
+• We love our Pumpkin Butter without any added sweeteners but if you like your nut butters sweet then consider adding a little dollop of date paste, honey or maple syrup to your liking.

 • Please place your Seed Butter in a sealed container in the refrigerator to store and use within a week.
 It may also be frozen, if you wish.

-Pumpkin Butter is also fabulous as an add into Mole Verde, salad dressings and as a thickener in soups.
-We have a savory recipe coming up shortly that you are going to love that celebrates everything fall using our pumpkin butter.
+Pumpkin Butter is also fabulous as an add into Mole Verde, salad dressings and as a thickener in soups and our Thai Pumpkin Curry.

 Pumpkin Pie Smoothie- Pumpkin Butter, frozen banana, ½ cup pumpkin puree, non-dairy or dairy of choice, dash of pumpkin pie spice.